Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 What to do when babysitting at night?
-You may need to prepare or order dinner, help kids with homework, run the bedtime routine which may include a bath, brushing their teeth, putting on their pajamas, and reading a bedtime story.
-Once the kids are asleep, you can tidy up a bit then have some downtime.
+You may need to prepare or order dinner, help children with homework, run the bedtime routine which may include a bath, brushing their teeth, putting on their pajamas, and reading a bedtime story.
+Once the children are asleep, you can tidy up a bit then have some downtime.

 Sometimes you might get asked to babysit during the day or in the afternoon.
 But for part-time babysitters, most of their work shifts will be in the evening and night time.